 Error: Google could not determine the prominent video on the page

 Google knows there is a video on the page, but most likely the video is too far down on the page or is lazy loaded.
-Lazy loading is a setting to help page speed where it waits to load the video until the user scrolls to the video.
-To fix this you can disable lazy loading for your video and/or put it higher on the page.
-Also work on separating your main video from others if you have multiple on the page.
+Lazy loading is a speed optimization setting that waits to load the video until the user scrolls to it.

 Error: Video not processed

-Google recognizes that there is a video on the page and has chosen not to index it.
-It may see it as insignificant content, it may just have not gotten around to indexing it, or there may be multiple errors with the video that need to be addressed.
+Google recognizes there is a video on the page and has chosen not to index it.
+It may see the content as insignificant, it may just not have gotten around to indexing it yet, or there may be multiple issues with the video.

 Error: No thumbnail URL provided

 There was no image thumbnail specified for this video.
-Google was unable to generate one for your video.
-Add a thumbnail link and this error will resolve.
+Google was unable to generate one for you.

 EXPERIENCE: MOBILE USABILITY